harvard-lil/perma/developer.md

 If you're working on an email related task, the contents of emails should be dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.

-## Mirroring

-Perma uses a mirroring system in which one server handles logged-in users and content creation, and a set of mirrors help to serve archived content.
-A load balancer routes traffic between them.
-The net effect is that http://dashboard.perma.cc is served by one server, while http://perma.cc may be served by any randomly selected mirror.

-For development, we simulate Perma's network by running a simple load balancer on the local machine at \*.perma.dev:8000.
-The load balancer routes requests to dashboard.perma.dev:8000 to the main Django dev server running on port :8001, and requests to perma.dev:8000 to a mirror Django dev server running on port :8002.

-To set that up, first edit your hosts file (/etc/hosts or \system32\drivers\etc\hosts) to add the following line:

-    127.0.0.1    *.perma.dev

-(If you're using Vagrant, this should happen on your host machine.
-The rest happens in the guest machine.)

-Install Twisted:

-    pip install twisted

-Launch the simple load balancer and two Django dev servers:

-    python manage.py runmirror

-You can edit the codebase normally and each server will incorporate your changes.

-To see how the mirror emulation works, check out perma_web/mirroring/management/commands/runmirror.py

 ## Working with Celery

 Celery does two things in Perma.cc.
 It runs the indexing tasks (the things that accept a url and generate an archive) and it runs the scheduled jobs (to gather things nightly like statistics. just like cron might).